 I have the 6 ft version, but you can see pictures that others have uploaded of the 4′ in the reviews on the product page.

 PROS: The leaf coloring is good and it has a great shape.
 The main trunk looks very realistic.
 The olives can simply be pulled off if you don’t want them.

 CONS: The smaller branches don’t have the same bark appearance as the main trunk, but they’re mostly covered by leaves and so not noticeable until up close.

 I have two of these faux potted house plants.
 The first Calathea I purchased for a fortune from Pottery Barn because I loved how realistic it looked.
 Recently, though, I found that Michael’s is selling the exact same one and it’s on clearance for $8.99!

 PROS: At just $8.99 for an 18″ potted plant, you can’t beat the price!
 And the leaves look AND feel completely natural!

 CONS: Ummmm…it’s on Clearance and so probably won’t be around for much longer?

-The color variation on the leaves of these faux ginkgo stems makes these look more realistic than others I’ve seen.
+The color variation on the leaves of these faux ginkgo stems from West Elm makes these look more realistic than others I’ve seen.
 They come as single stems (I have two) and I just put them in a vase or container for a pop of green.